 Portion Control and Moderation Tips

-Start with a teaspoon-sized serving once monthly for medium-sized pets.
+Begin with a teaspoon of serving per month on medium-sized pets.
 Smaller breeds should receive half this amount.
-Use a measuring spoon to avoid accidental overfeeding during treat time.
+A measuring spoon will prevent overfeeding during treat time.

-Always check labels for xylitol and artificial additives before sharing.
-Mix a tiny dollop into regular meals as a special topping rather than serving it alone.
+Before sharing, always look at labels to see whether it has xylitol and artificial additives.
+Add a small spoonful to ordinary food as a special topping instead of serving it by itself.
 This helps prevent digestive upset while satisfying curiosity.

 Recognizing Unsafe Ingredients in Dog Treats